 Koa ‘s usability grows every year.
 Taking into account the stability of the framework (Koa works more stable than Express and other frameworks with the CallBack-style approach thanks to the application of modern JS constructions), you can be sure of its prospects.

-The key advantage of the framework is ease of use.
-Developers can forget about setting up webpack, react router, react, and react-dom.
+The key advantage of the framework is its ease of use.
+Developers can forget about setting up webpack, react-router, react, and react-dom.
 It is all included “out of the box”.
-It also boasts features such as file system-based routing, automatic code splitting, static exporting, and being friendly to SEO.
+It also boasts features such as file system-based routing, automatic code-splitting, static exporting, and being friendly to SEO.

 The growth of Next usage is relatively the same as Koa’s.
 It will keep evolving not only due to its advantages: the framework is supported by an organization that is stable and very active within the open-source community.